read

 About Grass Carp

-The largest of the minnow family and 1 of 4 Asian Carp species in the U.S., the Grass Carp is not indigenous.
 But because Grass Carp are notorious feeders, capable of consuming 40% to 300% of their body weight per day in plant material, they were brought to the U.S. in 1963 to aquaculture facilities in Auburn, Alabama, and Arkansas, specifically for the purpose of controlling aquatic vegetation.

 The first release of Grass Carp into open waters took place in Arkansas when some fish escaped an experimental fish farming station.
 Since then, this prolific species has spread rapidly due to stockings by federal, state, and local government agencies, and release by individuals and private groups, escapes from farm ponds and aquaculture facilities.

 Grass Carp's breeding and feeding habits pose a threat to their non-native habitats in several ways.
 Grass Carp can disrupt ecosystems in that they only digest about half of the plant material consumed each day.
 The fish expels the rest into the water as waste, leading to an increase in nutrients with subsequent algal blooms.
 Algal blooms lower the water clarity and dissolved oxygen content.
-Additionally, Grass Carp also harbor parasites that local species may not have a resistance to, leading to local extinction events and lasting changes in ecosystem dynamics.

-Why Stock Grass Carp
+Why Would Anyone Want to Stock Grass Carp?

-So, you might be asking yourself, if Grass Carp are capable of overrunning my pond and competing with my other fish for resources, why do I want them?
-The answer is simple: they effectively manage several types of aquatic vegetation, and the only Grass Carp that are legal to stock i the state of Texas are triploid.
-And triploid Grass Carp, which have three sets of chromosomes, are sterile.
+Triploid Grass Carp, which have three sets of chromosomes, are sterile.
 Since you're stocking infertile fish, you'll get all the vegetation control benefits with minimal population-related issues.
 Just remember, Grass Carp live a relatively long life, on average up to 8-10 years with some reaching 12 years of age or even more.
-Grass Carp can reach weights of 60 pounds or more, but their efficacy for weed control starts to diminish at age 7, so you'll need to restock at some point.

 How to Get a Permit for Grass Carp in Texas